 8. Remind Everyone About Energy Conservation

 Sometimes it is the little things that make the most impact.
 Post energy conservation articles and signs throughout your school campus.
 Post reminders in every classroom, bathroom, hallway, teacher’s room, lunchroom, gym, and so on.
 It will remind the students and teachers to turn off lights when not in use, save water while washing, adjust the thermostats when leaving the rooms, not to waste paper etc.

-Another great way to motivate students to apply energy-saving mindset is to organize some kind of a contest.
+Another great way to motivate students to apply energy-saving mindset is to organize some kind of a contest to do my assignment.
 For example, it can be an essay writing competition on topics related to ecological problems, alternative energy, etc. Don’t forget about small rewards for best paper writers and here you go – children have learned more about being more environmentally responsible and have become more engaged in your energy-saving activities.

 9. Start a Water Bottle Campaign